Podcast Host, directory, and website. Oh My!

 As you can see, all three platforms work together to manage and distribute your podcast.
 If you want a successful podcast, you’ll need all three.

 The host, directory, and website are three of the tools that are needed for podcast distribution.
 These are separate from the recording and editing tools you use to create the MP3s though.
 These three tools are used after you’ve recorded, edited, and exported an MP3 file.
 They’ll help you manage the storage and distribution end in getting your show out to audiences.

-Let’s get into more detailed information and differences, as well as platform providers for each – Podcast Hosting Site, Podcast Directory, and a Podcast Website.
+Let’s get into more detailed information and differences, as well as platform providers for each – Podcast Hosting Site, Podcast Directory, and Podcast Website.

 What Is a Podcast Hosting Site?

 Podcast Hosting Sites are where podcasters upload their MP3 files to after they finish editing.
-Hosts are the online storage platforms for the audio files.
+Hosts are online storage platforms for audio files.
 Whether a listener uses a Directory (Spotify) or your Website to listen to a podcast episode, the episode will be streaming from the hosting site.

 If you’ve been around podcasting a little, you’ve probably heard of popular hosts like Buzzsprout and Podbean.
 I’ll list 5 hosting sites below, but I also have a more comprehensive list of 15 Free and Paid hosts at this post.

 Seasoned podcasters may already know this, but good Podcast Hosting Sites also provide a feature to push content to several directories – saving you lots of time.

 One of the key benefits of a good host is multiple-platform publishing.
 They help publish your podcast episode straight to a number of directories.
 You can publish to directories yourself by going to each directory’s submission form, but that’s one account you need for each directory.
 The larger hosting sites have partnered with directories, so they’ve already integrated the synchronization of your podcast episodes for each directory.